opensearch-project/documentation-website/_dashboards/management/multi-data-sources.md

     - On the **Data Sources** main page, select the connection you want to modify.
 The **Connection Details** window opens.

-    - To mark the current data source as default,
+    - To mark the selected data source as the default, select the **Set as default** option.

     - To make changes to **Connection Details**, edit one or both of the **Title** and **Description** fields and select **Save changes** in the lower-right corner of the screen.
 You can also cancel changes here.
 To change the **Authentication Method**, choose a different authentication method, enter your credentials (if applicable), and then select **Save changes** in the lower-right corner of the screen.
 The changes are saved.